Subscribe to updates

 The committee granted prior approval for the installation of a 20-metre-high monopole, six radio antennas, two transmission dishes, and three equipment cabinets on the grass verge at Sanford Street, New Cross Gate.
 This application was made under Part 16, Schedule 2 of the General Permitted Development Order (GPDO) 1, which limits the council's assessment to the siting and appearance of the proposed development.

-During the meeting, Principal Planning Officer Thomas Simnett presented the proposal, explaining that the development is a replacement for an existing rooftop installation that is due to be removed due to redevelopment.
-Mr. Simnett noted that while the monopole would be a prominent feature, its design as a monopole rather than a lattice structure, along with grouped cabinets and proposed colour finishes, would help to reduce its visual impact.
-He also confirmed that the applicant had explored alternative sites and that the proposed location on the grass verge would not impede pedestrian movement.
+During the meeting, Principal Planning Officer Thomas Simnett presented the application, explaining that the development is a replacement for an existing rooftop installation that is due to be removed.
+He noted that while the monopole would be a prominent feature, its design as a monopole rather than a lattice structure, along with grouped cabinets and proposed colour finishes, would help to reduce its visual impact.
+Mr Simnett also confirmed that the applicant had explored alternative sites and that pedestrian movement would be maintained.

-1. The Town and Country Planning (General Permitted Development) (England) Order 2015 (GPDO) grants automatic planning permission for certain types of development, subject to specific conditions and limitations.
-For telecommunications infrastructure, Part 16, Class A allows for the installation of masts and associated equipment, but requires local planning authorities to approve the siting and appearance through a prior approval process.
+1. The General Permitted Development Order (GPDO) is a piece of legislation that grants automatic planning permission for certain types of development, subject to specific conditions and limitations.
+For telecommunications infrastructure, Part 16, Class A of the GPDO allows for the installation of masts and associated equipment, but requires local planning authorities to grant prior approval regarding siting and appearance.

 Attendees

-Councillor John Muldoon Labour and Co-operative Party • Rushey Green
+John Muldoon Labour and Co-operative Party Rushey Green

 Profile image for Councillor Suzannah Clarke